The drag-adjoint field of a circular cylinder wake at Reynolds numbers 20, 100 and 500: Introduction

-The rest of this paper is organized as follows: Section \ref{s:analysis} starts by using classic fluid mechanical methods to perform theoretical analysis of the behavior of the adjoint field.
-Sections \ref{s:computation} analyze numerical solutions of the adjoint equation at three Reynolds numbers, and correlate the results with theoretical analysis.
-Section \ref{s:conclusion} concludes this paper.
+The rest of this paper is organized as follows: section \ref{s:analysis} starts by using classic fluid mechanical methods to perform theoretical analysis of the behavior of the adjoint field; section \ref{s:computation} analyzes numerical solutions of the adjoint equation at three Reynolds numbers, and correlates the results with theoretical analysis; and section \ref{s:conclusion} concludes this paper.